BMW 700: Concept, design, and engineering

 Wolfgang Denzel, the distributor of BMW cars in Austria, commissioned Giovanni Michelotti to prepare concept sketches based on a lengthened BMW 600 chassis.
 In January 1958, Denzel was awarded a development contract for the 700.
 Denzel presented a prototype to BMW's management in July 1958.
 The concept, a two-door coupé with a slanted roof, was generally well received, but objections were raised about the limited passenger space.
 BMW decided to produce two versions, the coupe, and a two-door sedan with a taller, longer roof.

 The engineer responsible for the chassis and suspension was Willy Black, who had designed and engineered the 600.
-The drivetrain and suspension were similar to those of the 600, with a rear-mounted flat-twin engine powering the rear wheels, leading arm suspension at the front, and semi trailing arm suspension at the rear.
+The drivetrain and suspension were similar to those of the 600, with a rear-mounted flat-twin engine powering the rear wheels, Dubonnet leading arm suspension at the front, and semi trailing arm suspension at the rear.
 The 700 used a steel monocoque structure, and was the first BMW automobile to do so.

 The engine was an enlarged version of that used in the R67 motorcycle and the 600.
 With a bore of 78 mm and 73 mm of stroke, the engine displaced 697 cc.
 The engine originally used a single Solex 34PCI carburetor and had a compression ratio of 7.5:1, resulting in a power output of 30 PS.